 In addition, the government has committed to working with an additional eight short-listed potential Zones.

 These projects have the potential to build 45,000 new homes.

 “Housing Zones offer enormous potential to use brownfield land for new homes, which is why this government is determined to get them built out as soon as possible,” said Housing Minister Brandon Lewis.

-“This funding will play an important part in getting work underway which will lead to new homes and more security for aspiring homeowners.
+“This funding will be critical in getting work started, which will lead to new homes and increased security for aspiring homeowners.”

 “Allowing smaller builders to access publicly-owned sites is a welcome move that must be part of wider set of measures to assist SME builders and get more ‘players on the pitch.”